Ghiftee/To-do-list/README.md

 To get a local copy up and running:

-You should have basic knowledge of HTML,Webpack, Javascript, a text editor and chrome browser.
+You should have basic knowledge of HTML, Webpack, Javascript, a text editor and chrome browser.

 ## Authors